a-nap/ajs_pcibex/README.md

 # Acceptability Judgment Task for PCIbex

-This is an experiment template which allows the experimenter to gather naturalness ratings to sentence stimuli.
+This is an experiment template which allows the experimenter to collect naturalness ratings to sentence stimuli.
 The experiment consists of the following parts:

 1. Obligatory ethics agreement
-2. Form for inputting general demographic participant information (ID, native languagess, federal state, age, gender, handedness)
+2. Form for inputting general demographic participant information (ID, native languages, federal state, age, gender, handedness)
 3. Instructions
 4. Exercise
 5. Continue to experiment display